Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 Each one was a key in a sophisticated lock, each one laid bare the passwords and authentication he needed to be who he needed to be for whatever device happened to glance at him.

 It was painstaking work, and finally an analogy did occur to him: Clearing a minefield.
 He had to do it slowly, carefully and steadily.
 One mistake and at best his attempt would fail.
-At worst…
+At worst...

 It took seven minutes and thirty-nine seconds.
 And a further two minutes and sixteen seconds to withdraw safely.
 He’d picked his target carefully, identifying a freight train bound for Franklin with more than a hundred cars.
-A full mile of steel beams, copper wire, tubing and cable, aluminium sheeting, fibre-optic reels, computers, agricultural equipment, fertilizer, plastic tubing, glass panes, seed, timber, gravel, road vehicles, and who-knew what else…
+A full mile of steel beams, copper wire, tubing and cable, aluminium sheeting, fibre-optic reels, computers, agricultural equipment, fertilizer, plastic tubing, glass panes, seed, timber, gravel, road vehicles, and who-knew what else...

-All of that *mass.* And while the Hunters may not have figured out how to duplicate the effect of the weapon the Humans had used at Gao… they knew it involved weaponizing a catastrophic wormhole collapse.
+All of that *mass.* And while the Hunters may not have figured out how to duplicate the effect of the weapon the Humans had used at Gao... they knew it involved weaponizing a catastrophic wormhole collapse.

 Their theory was that the collapsing wormhole would squirt the transiting matter out the far side as a superheated volatile plasma.
 If so, the weapon at Gao must have used vast amounts of matter as ammunition.
 Seawater, maybe.
 It wasn’t an *efficient* weapon at all, which may explain why the Humans hadn’t used it since.